 The e-spool flex 2.0 is the igus version of a cable drum without a slip ring.
 Cable diameters from 5mm up to 15mm can be used.
 The cable is always safely routed through a feed-through to ensure that it is properly wound up at all times.

-With the mini version of the proven e-spool flex 2.0, the user can supply energy without a slip ring and, at the same time, transport data, air and fluids.
-A modular system enables flexible adaptation to the use in question.
-Simply unwind from the drum: this principle is now applicable in the case of short cable lengths as well and where the space available is very restricted.
-The-spool flex mini makes it possible.
+With the mini version of the proven e-spool flex 2.0, the user can supply energy without interruption (i.e. without a slip ring) or alternatively data, air or media.
+A modular system enables flexible adjustment to the application.
+Simply unwind from the drum: this principle is now also applicable in the case of short cable lengths and limited space.
+The e-spool flex mini makes it possible.

 |SFP.120.07.01.SP||With spring||5 - 7mm||≤ 3m||Submit an enquiry now|